YazeedAlsaeed/Scrum_Project/README.md

 * We mastered Scrum methodolgy concepts and values.

 ## How to run
-There exists two sprint in this project, one in the main directory, and the other on the Sprint-2 file.
+There exists two sprints in this project, one in the main directory, and the other one on the Sprint-2 file.

 To run any sprint:
-* Open the specefied Django file.
+* Open the specefied Django file (inside Sprint-2 for sprint-2).
 * Create virtual enviroment.
 * Run the command "Python manage.py runserver"
-* Open the specefied Flutter file.
+* Open the specefied Flutter file inside Sprint-2 for sprint-2).
 * Run the main.dart file (pre-setup for flutter required).